thodorisgkolias/proteinalign/README.md

 ### Installation

-'shapealign' depends on the Bioconductor packages of 'Biostrings' and 'msa' which can be installed using
+'shapealign' depends on the Bioconductor's packages of 'Biostrings' and 'msa' which can be installed using
 ```{.r}
 source('https://bioconductor.org/biocLite.R')
 biocLite('Biostrings')